Whittier, Minneapolis: Government

 Whittier was part of Ward 6 until redistricting in 2013, which placed Whittier in Ward 10.
 Ward 10 is currently represented by Minneapolis City Council Member Aisha Chughtai.
 The neighborhood is currently officially represented by the Whittier Alliance, a community organization founded in 1977, which is recognized by the City of Minneapolis and its Neighborhood Revitalization Program (NRP).
 These NRP funds allow the Whittier Alliance to work with individuals, families, and businesses to build the community in terms of safety, economic development, and livability.
 Another informal organization is the Whittier Neighbors, founded in 1996.
 The Fifth Police Precinct serves the neighborhood under Sector One.

 Whittier is in Minnesota Senate District 62, represented by Omar Fateh, and in Minnesota House district 62A, represented by Aisha Gomez.
 Minneapolis Public Schools Area 23.

+Arts and culture

+2218 Minneapolis

+In 1941, relatives of Cadwallader C. Washburn sold their residence at 2218 First Avenue South to Alcoholics Anonymous (AA).
+The house became known as 2218 Minneapolis, and the local AA chapter formed an Alano society to manage the building and its grounds.
+2218 Minneapolis serves as a meeting place for AA members as well as a place of refuge and support for those with alcoholism.
+Since its expansion in 1950, 2218 Minneapolis has hosted large regional events, notable speakers, and encouraged the founding of statewide AA chapters.

 Education

 The Minneapolis College of Art and Design (MCAD) is in Whittier.

 In the 1990s, the City of Lakes Waldorf School and Watershed High School moved into Whittier.
 Both schools renovated the American Hardware Mutual Insurance Company building (constructed 1922) at the corner of 24th Street and Nicollet Avenue.
 Behind this building, at the corner of 24th Street and Blaisdell Avenue, the "play yard" occupies the former site of a Dayton's family mansion.
 Whittier School had moved to Blaisdell Avenue and closed in the 1960s.

 After the departure of Whittier High, the Whittier Alliance led an effort with its NRP capital to build the new Whittier International Elementary School, constructed on the east half of Whittier Park in 2001.
 This public school serves a population of 350 students in grades K-5.

 The Minneapolis Japanese School, a weekend Japanese educational program designated by the Japanese Ministry of Education, previously held its classes at MCAD.